Interactive COSMIC Framework visualizations and simulations for exploration and publication.

 Background: Einstein's famous equation E = mc² tells us how much energy is locked in mass.
 The COSMIC Framework proposes a parallel equation: E = Ic², where I is the information content of a system.
 Together they constitute the full energy budget of any physical process.

-What the chart shows: Two properties: entropy change (ΔS, how much disorder increases) and energy efficiency, across three processes: standard metabolism (burning food for heat), information processing (thinking, signalling), and the net system combining both.
+What the chart shows: Two properties: entropy change (ΔS, how much disorder increases) and energy efficiency, across three processes: standard metabolism (burning food for heat), information processing (thinking, signaling), and the net system combining both.
 The two bar shades distinguish entropy change from efficiency.

 The key finding: Standard metabolism creates entropy, increasing disorder (positive ΔS, red).
 Information processing decreases entropy (negative ΔS, green), creating local order.
 The net system sits in between, with the information term partially offsetting the thermodynamic cost.
 This is why complex information-processing systems (brains, ecosystems, galaxies) can sustain highly ordered structures far longer than thermodynamics alone would predict.